Wholegrain Flours – Healthy Baking Tips

 Whatever flour a recipe states, I tend to substitute a different one!
-This is mostly because I try to turn rather decadent baking offerings into something that can be as healthy as possible whilst still remaining delicious.
+This is mostly because I try to turn rather decadent bakes into something that can be as healthy as possible whilst still remaining delicious.
 I very rarely use plain old white flour when baking.
-Nor do I use self-raising flour as I prefer to add a good quality gluten free raising agent myself.
+Nor do I generally use self-raising flour as I prefer to add a good quality gluten free raising agent myself.

-Stoneground wholemeal spelt is my staple – see Ingredients are the Key.
+Stoneground wholemeal spelt flour is my staple – see key ingredients for healthier baking.
 It’s about the healthiest wheat flour you can get and can often be eaten by those who don’t normally fare too well with wheat.
 However, I will often use a combination of flours depending on what I have to hand and what I feel like using at the time.

 - White Spelt – used on those rare occasions when nothing but white flour will do.
 More often I mix it with wholemeal to lighten a cake or biscuit mixture.